 1. Information We Collect and How We Use It

 - Your browser or device may include “Do Not Track” functionality.
-At this time, we do not respond to browser “Do Not Track” signals.
+We do not respond to browser “Do Not Track” signals.

 2. How We May Share the Information You Provide

-- If you choose to use DMU CME Services to access services provided by DMU CME or any of its affiliated entities, we may share the information we collect with the entity providing their services for the purposes of verifying your identity, your eligibility to access the services, and to provide the affiliates’ services.
+- Suppose you use DMU CME Services to access services provided by DMU CME or any affiliated entities.
+In that case, we may share the information we collect with the entity providing their services to verify your identity and eligibility to access the services and provide the affiliates’ services.

-- We may also share the information you provide to us and that we collect about you to those that we have engaged in a joint partnership agreement or accreditation/licensure for purposes of delivering DMU CME Services.
+- We may also share the information you provide to us, which we collect about you with those with whom we have engaged in a joint partnership agreement or accreditation/licensure for purposes of delivering DMU CME Services.